 Producer Credit: In the same section of the credits as other "Produced By”

-or "Producer" credits are given and in no less size or prominence than the "Produced By" or "Producer" credit given to Elliott:
+or "Producer" credits are given and in no less size or prominence than the "Produced By" or "Producer" credit given to Elliott, on a separate card:

-Produced by Aretha Franklin" (the "Producer Credit"}.
+Produced by Aretha Franklin" (the "Producer Credit").

-Such credits shall also be given to Franklin in all ads, trailers and promotional materials for the Film except for small-sized ads and materials where the Film's billing block is not reproduced, awards ads and other customarily exceptions.
-No casual or inadvertent failure by Producer, or any third party, to comply with the provisions of this paragraph 5 shall constitute a breach of this Agreement, but Producer shall use reasonable efforts to prospectively cure any such failure.
+Such credits shall also be given to Franklin in all ads, trailers and promotional materials for the Film except for small-sized ads and materials where the Film's billing block is not reproduced, awards ads naming only the honored individual(s) and other customary exceptions (“Excepted Ads”), provided that no other individual credit (other than any honoree(s) in award ads) appears in any such Excepted Ad.
+No casual or inadvertent failure by Producer, or any third party, to comply with the provisions of this paragraph 3 shall constitute a breach of this Agreement, but Producer shall use reasonable efforts to prospectively cure any such failure.

-Sabrina Owens (“Owens”) shall be accorded on-screen credits in the Film in substantially the following forms:
+Sabrina Owens (“Owens”) shall be accorded on-screen credit in the Film in substantially the following form:

-Producer Credit: In the same section of the credits as other "Executive Produced By”
+Producer Credit: In the same section of the credits as any other "Executive Produced By”

-or "Executive Producer" credits are given and in no less size or prominence than the "Executive Produced By" or "Executive Producer" credit given to any others:
+or "Executive Producer" credit is given and in no less size or prominence than the "Executive Produced By" or "Executive Producer" credit given to any other individual, on a separate card:

-Such credits shall also be given to Owens in all ads, trailers and promotional materials for the Film except for small-sized ads and materials where the Film's billing block is not reproduced, awards ads and other customarily exceptions.
-No casual or inadvertent failure by Producer, or any third party, to comply with the provisions of this paragraph 5 shall constitute a breach of this Agreement, but Producer shall use reasonable efforts to prospectively cure any such failure.
+Such credits shall also be given to Owens in all ads, trailers and promotional materials for the Film other than Excepted Ads , provided that no other producer, executive producer or other producing credit (e.g. co-producer) appears in any such Excepted Ad other than the producer credits to Elliott and Franklin.
+No casual or inadvertent failure by Producer, or any third party, to comply with the provisions of this paragraph 3 shall constitute a breach of this Agreement, but Producer shall use reasonable efforts to prospectively cure any such failure.

 4. Confidentiality and Nondisclosure of Settlement Agreement: The Parties expressly understand and agree that the terms and conditions of this Agreement, and all documentation connected to this Agreement, and any negotiations that occurred in connection with this Agreement, shall remain confidential.
 If a Party is asked to comment on the resolution of this dispute, such Party agrees to respond with a statement substantially similar to: “The parties have amicably resolved the matter” or in a manner expressly agreed upon by the Parties in writing prior to any release of any statement.
 Except as stated in the preceding sentence, no terms of this Agreement shall be disclosed to any non-signatory person or entity, except: (i) with the specific written consent of all Parties; (ii) as required by a court or other governmental body, or as otherwise required by law or regulation; (iii) to outside and in-house legal counsel, and their staffs, for the Parties; (iv) to officers, directors, partners, or owners (past or present) of the Parties; (v) to accountants, banks, insurers, reinsurers, and financing sources, and other advisors or consultants of the Parties, on a need-to-know basis only.